Tom Moreland Interchange: History

+In its early years, the Tom Moreland Interchange was considered a success, but this was quickly eroded by rapid population growth, suburbanization, and increased commuter and freight traffic.
+In the 21st century, Spaghetti Junction constantly ranks as one of the most congested bottlenecks in the United States.
+It consistently ranks in the top five worst truck bottlenecks in annual lists published by the American Transportation Research Institute, sometimes taking the number one spot.
+During rush hour, average speeds often average less than 20 mph, particularly on the flyover ramps.

 Origin of nickname

 The actual origin of the name, "Spaghetti Junction" in Atlanta is attributed to traffic reporter Dave Straub.
 In 1986, as construction was about midway completed on the massive 11 mi ramp system, Straub was flying over it in a helicopter reporting a traffic jam and commented that it was beginning to look like an "overturned bowl of Spaghetti".
 He then commented, "I think I'll start calling it 'Spaghetti Junction.'"
 Listeners complained about Straub's use of the "food reference" in his traffic reports, but Straub insisted that it would become a household term.
 He stuck with it, and soon, merchants began advertising their locations as being just north or south of "Spaghetti Junction".
 While it is officially named "The Tom Moreland Interchange" in honor of its designer, that reference is rarely used and "Spaghetti Junction" is a major landmark in the city of Atlanta and beyond.